Article 1 – General

 - In the performance of their official duties, disclose personal information to family members, friends or colleagues, or to organizations in which their family members, friends or colleagues have an interest;

-- Derive personal benefit from personal information that they have acquired during the course of fulfilling their duties with the CCA; and
+- Derive personal benefit from personal information that they have acquired during the course of fulfilling their duties with Curling Canada; and

-- Accept any gift or favor that could be construed as being given in anticipation of, or in recognition for, the disclosure of personal information.
+- Accept any gift or favour that could be construed as being given in anticipation of, or in recognition for, the disclosure of personal information.

 Article 2 – Accountability

-2.1 Privacy Officer – Patricia Ray, Chief Operating Officer, is the CCA’s Privacy Officer and is responsible for the implementation of this policy and monitoring information collection and data security, and ensuring that all employees receive appropriate training on privacy issues and their responsibilities.
+Katherine Henderson, Chief Executive Officer, is Curling Canada’s Privacy Officer and is responsible for the implementation of this policy and monitoring information collection and data security, and ensuring that all employees receive appropriate training on privacy issues and their responsibilities.
 The Privacy Officer also handles personal information access requests and complaints.
 The Privacy Officer may be contacted at the following address:

 1660 Vimont Court